randix/NWExamples/README.md

 A version of this was originally written in C#, contact the author if that might be useful.
 This version in Swift is designed to run on iOS and macOS.

-The purpose was to a very lightweight RPC system.
+The purpose was to be a lightweight RPC (remote procedure call) system.
 This works very similar to a WebSocket, only it starts as a clean transport system, whereas a WebSocket could be considered as an enhancement to an HTTP/HTTPS server.
 This eliminates all of the overhead of the HTTP/HTTPS server.

 ## What is here?

 There are client and server classes for TCP and UDP examples of using the Network Framkework.
 This supports TLS and working through a proxy (at the simplest level).

+## FAQ

+## Getting Started (w/Demo App)...

+## Use-Case Walkthroughs

+### Setting Up Server

+### Setting Up Client

+## Issue Troubleshooting

 ## APIs